fastlmm/bed-reader/README-rust.md

 # Ok::<(), BedErrorPlus>(())
 ```

-Read individual (samples) from 20 to 30 and every second SNP (variant).
+Read every second individual (samples) and SNPs (variants) 20 to 30.

 ```rust
 # // '#' needed for doctest